knightjdr/knightjdr/README.md

 ![banner that says James Knight - programmer, scientist and bioinformatician alongside a cartoon of James](https://github.com/knightjdr/knightjdr/blob/master/banner.png?raw=true)

 Although formally trained as a molecular biologist, I have been programming since 2000.
-In 2015 I became a full-time programmer and now work as a bioinformatician at the Lunenfeld-Tanenbaum Research Institute in Toronto creating web apps that help biologists to analyze, manage and visualize their data.
+In 2015 I became a full-time programmer and now work as a bioinformatician at the Lunenfeld-Tanenbaum Research Institute in Toronto, performing analysis and creating web apps that help biologists to understand, manage and visualize their own data.

 ## Around the web
 * Personal page: [jamesknight.dev](https://jamesknight.dev)